pauldmccarthy/fsleyes/userdoc/overlays.rst

 - **Model coordinate space** This is an advanced setting which allows you to specify how the VTK model coordinates are defined, relative to its reference image.

+- **Show outline only** You can choose between showing the filled mesh, or showing just its outline.

+- **Outline width** If the *Show outline only* setting is enabled, this slider controls the outline width.

+- **Colour** The colour to use for the mesh.

+- **Vertex data** You can use this setting to select some data associated with the mesh vertices (either plain `.txt` files, or `.func.gii`, `.shape.gii`, `.label.gii`, or `.time.gii` files for GIFTI overlays).
+You may then colour and clip the mesh according to this data (only when showing the mesh outline), using the same properties that are described for :ref:`volume overlays <overlays_volume>`.

+- **Lookup table** If you have selected some categorical vertex data, you may use this setting to colour the mesh according to a lookup table instead of a colour map.